Academic dress: Philippines

-Poland

-The wearing of traditional academic dress is an important feature of Polish educational ceremonies.

 Portugal

 Portrait of Fernando Bissaya Barreto wearing academic regalia.
 A scholar and politician, he was the founder of Portugal dos Pequenitos in Coimbra, Portugal.

 Academic dress varies from university to university.
 In some situations, such as in doctoral exams, the hat is not used.

 In Portugal, following an ancient tradition, university regular students also use a specific dressing.
 The "traje académico", as it is known in Portuguese, is recognized by its almost totally black color and cape.
 But other student dresses did exist, including the unique blue attire of the students of the University of Algarve (UAlg) in use until at least to the 2010s.